cocreation/gitshot/README.md

 It seemed like a good idea to use GitShot to build GitShot.

-Feel free to open issues in this repo to tell us what you need.
+[Open issues in this repo](https://github.com/cocreation/gitshot/issues/new) to tell us what you need and provide feedback.
 Please feel at home here and do what you would do with your own repo.

 What we love: